 Global procurement trends all converge on Clever Buying™ principles

-It’s been a year since the new EU procurement rules came into force.
+It’s been several years now since the new EU procurement rules came into force.
 In that time, reforms in procurement have been a key focus for many of our western trading partners, including key players in Australia, the UK, World Bank and Asia Development Bank projects, the USA and the Asia Pacific region.

 So, what can we learn and what should we borrow from the reforms that other countries are prioritising?
 This review led us to the startling realisation that the practices that New Zealand are at the front of the race towards excellence in procurement.
 Here are the main trends.

 Cost-efficient: There’s widespread recognition that complex and time-consuming supplier selection processes not only alienate small and medium-sized enterprises (SMEs), but they also can ultimately add unnecessary cost into our purchases.
 In America, as well as the latest World Bank directives, there’s a realisation that complex rules, processes and requirements have been hindering new vendors from entering the government market – the system favours legacy companies who have experience in navigating procurement.

 International focus is on making procurement simpler so that SME businesses can afford to respond.
 That’s even more important for the New Zealand economy, where 80% of companies are classed as SMEs, and we have a strong culture of entrepreneurship – and the maverick companies are often the ones who break the mould to provide step-up value for money outcomes.